- FoodSearcher Tool

 Exports/Imports/United States Consumption

 The United States is a net exporter (more exports than imports) of raisins.
-Only Turkey exports more raisins (ERS, 2015).
+Only Turkey and Iran export more raisins (FAS, 2018).

-Per person consumption of raisins was almost 1.6 pounds in 2014.
-Annual consumption of raisins fluctuates, with the lowest being 1.2 pounds per person in 1976, and the highest being 2.5 pounds per person in 1988 (ERS, 2015).
+Per person consumption of raisins was roughly 1.3 pounds in 2017.
+Annual consumption of raisins fluctuates, with the lowest being 1.2 pounds per person in 1976, and the highest being 2.5 pounds per person in 1988 (ERS, 2021).

 As with all grape vineyards, vineyards grown for raisin production require certain establishment and management practices for a successful operation, such as location of the vineyard; site preparation; trellis system; planting (including spacing and vine variety); training and pruning; irrigation pest management; fertilization; and harvesting.
 Before establishing any commercial vineyard, it is best to consult with an expert in viticulture from your area (University of California – Cooperative Extension, 2003).